fission/docs.fission.io/docs/content/en/docs/usage/accessing-url-params.md

 The header with key prefix `X-Fission-Params-` are the actual fields contain value of URL parameters we want to access to.

 One thing worth to notice is in some language like Go the header key will be displayed as `MIME canonical format`.
-For example,
+For example:

 ```bash
 url: /guestbook/{name}